TimHu-0728/CSE-6730-Final-Project/README.md

 # JWST Halo Orbit Simulation

-This repository contains the code for my **CSE 6730 (Modeling & Simulation)** course project.
-The goal is to model and simulate the motion of the **James Webb Space Telescope (JWST)** in the Earth–Sun Circular Restricted Three-Body Problem (CR3BP) and visualize its halo orbit around the L2 point.
+This repository contains the code for the **CSE 6730 – Modeling & Simulation** course project.
+The goal is to model and simulate the motion of the **James Webb Space Telescope (JWST)** in the Earth–Sun Circular Restricted Three-Body Problem (CR3BP) and to visualize its halo orbit around the L2 point, along with the supporting 3D animations and web-based video gallery.

 ---